Hackers Don’t Hack — They Trick You: Social Engineering Explained

 In 2026, vishing attacks — voice phishing — surged 442% year-over-year.
 AI-cloned voices are used in impersonation calls with increasing regularity.
 Deepfake video calls, once the domain of nation-state actors, are accessible to organised criminal groups.
 98% of cyberattacks now use some form of social engineering.
 The human is the most targeted vulnerability in any security stack — and the hardest to patch.

-- What social engineering is — and why technical defences alone cannot stop it
+- What social engineering is — and why technical defences alone fail

 - The six psychological triggers all social engineers exploit